rpi-mercerxlab/BeyondGPA/docs/API-Specs/V1/Student-Projects.md

 - 200: Thumbnail deleted successfully
   - Body will contain the updated storage remaining amount.
 - 401: The session token is missing or invalid.
-  - Body will be undefined
+  - Body will be an error message
 - 403: The user is not a contributor on the requested project or does not have the editor role.
-  - Body will be undefined
+  - Body will be an error message
 - 404: Either the project or image requested does not exist.
   - Body message will contain either: "Project does not exist" or "Post does not exist"
 - 429: Rate Limit Exceeded.
 - 500: Internal Server Error
-  - Body will be undefined
+  - Body will be an error message

 ### Add Image `POST` `/api/v1/project/[project_id]/image`